HadyHawshar/openapi-demo/README.md

 # openapi-demo
-A simple demo using redoc
+A simple demo using redoc to generate an api documentation using .yaml files.